When to Buy Negative Free Cash Flow Stocks

 The perfect example is Home Depot.
 The home improvement retailer absolutely plastered the market from 1985 to 2001, yet showed negative free cash flow in all but one of those 16 years.

-Home Depot's negative free cash flow during this 16-year period was the result of management pouring all its cash back into its high-return business -- and not because of any deficiency in the business itself.
+Home Depot's negative free cash flow during that period was the result of management pouring all its cash back into its high-return business -- and not because of any deficiency in the business itself.
 "As long as that growth in capital will realize returns above the cost of that capital," Litman says, "negative free cash flows can be a great sign for the business."

-In 2001, Home Depot finally hammered out positive free cash flow, and has maintained that positivity every year since.
+In 2001, Home Depot finally hammered out positive free cash flow and has maintained that positivity every year since.
 Its stock price, however, had been relatively flat.

 Litman says the market has understood the issue very well, namely that the positive free cash flow was the result of management slowing its rate of reinvestment back into the business.
 This is sometimes accompanied by share buybacks, dividend boosts, and other "good things for investors."
 However, he says, "None of these can be as good for shareholders as massive growth into an incrementally high return business."